SERVICE HISTORIES of ROYAL NAVY WARSHIPS in WORLD WAR 2

 Captain Ravenhill left ship.
 Captain C C A Allen assumed command.

-29th Deployed for Goodwill Tour of New Zealand including calls at Milford Sound, Port Chalmers,
+29th Deployed for Goodwill Tour of New Zealand including calls at Milford Sound (29th) and Bluff (30th).

 December Deployed at Sydney.